FrancescoL96/Incremental-Cache-Benchmark-Cuda/README.md

 # Incremental-Cache-Benchmark-Cuda
+Computes an array of fixed length with CPU and GPU to execute sequential accesses and stress the cache.
+This benchmark should be used in conjunction with "nvprof" and an incremental load, obtained by increasing the size of the array section computed from 1/4000 (for Xavier, 1/16000 on TX2), to 1/1.
 ## Usage
 Simply compile by running the compile script (currently configured for Volta/Xavier) on a Jetson Board:
 ```